These Former Skinheads Are Fighting Racism

 Picciolini talks about his relationship with Martell like a seduction.
 This is how a well-meaning teen slowly gets indoctrinated into a world of radical backward politics.

-Martell had a cult of personality, from his street proselytizing to his leather jackets, spelling out his ideology in big, bold letters.
+Martell had a cult of personality, from his street proselytising to his leather jackets, spelling out his ideology in big, bold letters.

 Martell was also capable of great violence.
 In 1984, he served a year in jail after firebombing an Hispanic household.
 In April of 1988, Martell, along with six conspirators, kicked his way into a woman’s home and severely beat her before painting a swastika on the walls with her blood.
 She was a former member of CASH, and had been spotted with a black man on the streets.
 Martell was sentenced to 11 years in prison.